-At the time of this Comprehensive Plan update in 2015, HISD was reconsidering an earlier decision to postpone any significant decisions or action on potential reconstruction of its Bellaire High School campus.
-Instead, it may proceed with a plan, starting as early as 2016, to reconstruct the school in-phases over a multi-year period.
+At the time that this Comprehensive Plan was updated in 2015, HISD was considering options for its Bellaire High School Campus and may proceed with a plan to reconstruct the school starting as early as 2016.
 Whatever the timing, this will undoubtedly remain a contentious issue in Bellaire.
 Therefore, traffic circulation and safety and parking management should remain core items on which the City and District must coordinate closely given the degree of community and neighborhood concern.